arlogy/devnotes/data/csv_parsing_for_the_developer.md

 ### Comparison

-During benchmarks, we realized that speed variations of a few milliseconds tend to change between runs, and considering that a speed gain of 250 ms is hardly noticeable and hardly makes one parser better than the other, we will consider that two parsers are equivalent in speed if neither finishes more than 250 ms before the other.
+During benchmarks, we realized that small speed variations (a few milliseconds) tend to fluctuate between runs, thus changing which parser is the fastest.
+Also, considering that a speed gain of 250 ms is barely noticeable and hardly makes one parser better than the other, we will consider that two parsers are equivalent in speed if neither finishes more than 250 ms before the other.
 For example, if parser `B` terminates up to 250 ms after parser `A`, parser `B` will not be considered slower and both will have the same rank (let's say `rk`).
-Nonetheless, if parser `C` terminates up to 250 ms after parser `B` but more than 250 ms after parser `A`, then parser `C` cannot have the same rank as `A` and `B`, so the next rank (`rk+1`) will be used for `C`.
+Nonetheless, if parser `C` terminates up to 250 ms after parser `B` (i.e. `C` is equivalent to `B`) but more than 250 ms after parser `A` (i.e. `C` is not equivalent to `A` and is the slowest of the two), then parser `C` cannot have the same rank as `A` and `B`, so the next rank (`rk+1`) will be used for `C`.
 This leads to the following parser classification.